 - Dropping Apple Watch or subjecting it to other impacts.

 - Exposing Apple Watch to soap or soapy water.

 - Exposing Apple Watch to perfume, solvents, detergent, acids or acidic foods, insect repellent, lotions, sunscreen, oil, or hair dye.

 - Exposing Apple Watch to high velocity water, for example while water skiing.

 - Wearing Apple Watch in the sauna or steam room.

 Not all bands are appropriate for water use.
-For example, the leather bands aren't water resistant and shouldn't be exposed to liquids.
+Leather and stainless steel bands are not water resistant.

 What should I do if my Apple Watch gets wet?